tfij/graph-database-course/Graph traversing/task6 - limiting recursion/task.md

-# Task 6 - limiting path in recursion
+# Limiting path in recursion

 For a large graph, there can be thousands of paths connecting two vertices.
 Some of them may be short and others very long.